Recognition and Assistance:

 Optica Awards and Medals

 Optica recognizes and celebrates the field's technical, research, engineering, education, business, leadership and service accomplishments.
-Awards program spans all areas of optics and photonics, as well as contributions made to the community.
+The awards program spans all areas of optics and photonics, as well as contributions made to the community.
 Several awards, including the Charles Hard Townes Medal, are of interest and relevance to the CLEO community.
 Use the award category guide to find appropriate options.